lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 \bf\tag{6-15}
 $$

-**Figure 6-23** (c) shows a combination of simple implicit functions to create an ice-cream cone.
+**Figure 6-23c** shows a combination of simple implicit functions to create an ice-cream cone.
 The cone is created by clipping the (infinite) cone function with two planes.
 The ice cream is constructed by performing a difference operation on a larger sphere with a smaller offset sphere to create the “bite.”
 The resulting surface was extracted using surface contouring with isosurface value 0.0.

 (a) Selecting data with implicit function (b) Selecting data with boolean combination